FIVE MOST SURPRISING FINDS

 The Negro Project

-In 1939, Sanger launched what she called “The Negro Project” — a campaign to bring birth control services to Southern Black communities.
-The project’s stated goal was to reduce the Black birth rate.
+In 1939 Sanger launched what she called “The Negro Project” — a campaign to bring birth control services to Southern Black communities.
+Reducing the Black birth rate stood as the project’s stated goal.

-Sanger wanted Black ministers involved for strategy, not for their ideas.
-She needed a Black face for a white agenda.
-In a December 1939 letter to Dr. Clarence Gamble, heir to the Procter & Gamble fortune and a fellow eugenicist, Sanger wrote the sentence that has haunted her legacy ever since —
+Sanger sought Black ministers’ involvement for strategic reasons alone, not their ideas.
+A Black face was what she needed to advance a white agenda.
+That stance surfaced in her December 1939 letter to Dr. Clarence Gamble — heir to the Procter & Gamble fortune and a fellow eugenicist — the sentence that has haunted her legacy ever since —

 “We do not want word to go out that we want to exterminate the Negro population, and the minister is the man who can straighten out that idea if it ever occurs to any of their more rebellious members.” — Margaret Sanger, letter to Dr. Clarence J. Gamble, December 10, 1939 (Margaret Sanger Papers, Sophia Smith Collection, Smith College, Document #MS 320, Reel 73)

-Planned Parenthood’s defenders have spent decades trying to recontextualize this sentence.
-They say Sanger was merely expressing concern about misperception.
-Read the letter yourself — it is available in the Smith College archives.
-Read the full context of the Negro Project.
-Read the proposal documents, which describe Black people in the South as a population that “breeds carelessly and disastrously.”
+Defenders of Planned Parenthood have spent decades attempting to reframe that sentence.
+They claim Sanger voiced only a worry over possible misperceptions.
+The letter itself sits in the Smith College archives; read it directly.
+Examine the full context surrounding the Negro Project.
+Its proposal documents portray Black people in the South as a population that “breeds carelessly and disastrously.”

-What is not debatable is this — the Negro Project was designed, from its inception, to reduce the number of Black children born in America.
-That was its purpose.
-That was the justification for its funding.
-That was its operational goal.
-And the institution that grew from it is still operating, still in the same communities, still producing the same result — at a scale that Margaret Sanger could not have dreamed of.
+Beyond debate stands this point — the Negro Project was created from the start to cut the number of Black children born in America.
+That aim secured its funding.
+The organization descended from the project still works in the same communities and produces the same result, yet on a scale Margaret Sanger could not have imagined.

 The Modern Numbers

-The Centers for Disease Control publishes annual abortion data.
-The numbers are not ambiguous.
-They are the most damning evidence against any institution in the Black community today.
+The Centers for Disease Control releases abortion data each year, and those numbers leave nothing open to interpretation.
+They stand as the most damning evidence against any institution operating in the Black community today.

 Black Population Share vs. Black Abortion Share